SteveSatterfield/HEV/HEV-to-HEVf.md

 - external/osg/OpenSceneGraph-3.2.0/src/osgPlugins/x/directx.cpp

-  We can live without the directx pluging fof now, so comment out and move on.
+  We can live without the directx pluging for now, so comment out and move on.
+12/7/2018 Turns out, since the src tree is extracted fresh on each full make  install, disabling x requires commenting it out of the CMakeLists.txt just after the untar top level GNUmakefile.

 -  errors building vtk.